Get your hands dirty, learn, and support the UBC Farm

 - Landed Learning Farm Friends: participate in the Intergenerational Landed Learning Project with elementary aged children on a recurring basis during the spring and fall months.
 Volunteers share and cultivate their knowledge about growing and food production through hands-on activities in the Children’s Learning Garden at the UBC Farm.
 For more information, contact firstname.lastname@example.org.

-What volunteers are saying: “It was so much fun talking to people from very different backgrounds and learning together!” - 2015 Farm Markets Volunteer
+“It was so much fun talking to people from very different backgrounds and learning together!” - 2015 Farm Market Volunteer

 For group volunteering inquiries, please visit our Community Group Visits page.